QuanFPT/QuanFPT/README.md

 ##  [Welcome To TranQuan's Profile](...)

-- 🧑‍🎓 I am a 3rd year student at FPT University and my major is Information Assurance.
+- 🧑‍🎓 I am a graduate from FPT University majoring in information security.
+- 🧑‍💻 I am working at ESSVN company as a penetration pentester (3 years experience)
 - 🧐 Ask me about anythings related to cyber security.
 If I know about what you asked, I will debate with you.
 If not, I will learn then debate with you.
 - 🎯 I’m interested in playing CTFs (CTFTime, HackTheBox, TryHackMe, Picoctf).
 - 💕 I love football and playing computer.